Santina M

 hCG and Pregnancy Test Timing

-Most home pregnancy tests detect hCG in urine.
+Most home pregnancy tests work by detecting hCG in urine.
 However, there’s a catch.
 Pregnancy tests are not one-size-fits-all; different brands have varying levels of sensitivity to hCG.
 This means that while some tests might pick up on even very low levels of hCG, others may not.
 Hence, it’s a safer bet to wait until the first day of your missed period when hCG levels have risen enough for most tests to detect.

 Types of Pregnancy Tests